Towards a Culture of Inclusion – Calendar

 November 19 from 8-11 a.m.

-The Coalition will offer two sessions of Bias-Interruption Training offered by Dr. Will Cox of the University of Wisconsin.
-The training is being offered twice to allow for as many people as possible to attend this important program.
+The Coalition offered two sessions of Bias-Interruption Training offered by Dr. Will Cox of the University of Wisconsin.
+The training was offered twice to allow for as many people as possible to attend this important program.
 Dr. Cox’s evidence-based approach is the only bias-interruption program which has proved effective to produce long-term changes in unconsciously biased behavior in over 20 randomized studies.
 Featured in The Atlantic, the training has been provided to public school teachers, judges, lawyers, graduate students, public officials, and many others.

 For those who have signed up for our Ally-Ready certification program, this session is considered a TRAINING.

-Ritu Bhasin, a global leader in diversity, equity and inclusion programming, will launch the PLDIC’s ten-month series of programs entitled Towards a Culture of Inclusion with two dynamic virtual programs:
+Ritu Bhasin, a global leader in diversity, equity and inclusion programming, launched the PLDIC’s ten-month series of programs entitled Towards a Culture of Inclusion with two dynamic virtual programs:

 PLDIC Leaders Webinar — As an Ally, How Can You Interrupt Racial Bias in the Workplace?